chaojiang06/arXivEdits/README.md

 The code for extracting plain text from latex source code was written by awesome [Sam Stevens](https://samuelstevens.me/) when he was an undergraduate student.
 The raw code can be found [here](https://github.com/samuelstevens/arxiv-edits).

+## Update on 2023/09/12
+We add a [pipeline code](https://github.com/chaojiang06/arXivEdits/tree/main/code/pipeline).
+Input paragraph pairs; it will do sentence alignment, edit extraction, and intention classification for you.
+Your one-stop solution for revision analysis.
+Check it out!

 ## Update on 2023/07/14
 We upload all fine-tuned T5 intention classification models to the huggingface hub.
 The code is in the [code](https://github.com/chaojiang06/arXivEdits/tree/main/code/intention) folder